 Note that rings must be closed and outer rings must be clockwise while inner rings must be anti-clockwise.

-Not very choreographic but it runs:
+Not very choreographic but it runs!

 Conclusion